flybywiresim/docs/docs/a32nx-briefing/flight-deck/ovhd-aft/elt.md

 ## Description

-Emergency Locator Transmitters are mounted towards the aft in the airplane, and designed to be triggered upon impact or may be manually activated using the remote switch and control panel indicator in the cockpit.
+Emergency Locator Transmitters are mounted in the back  of the aircraft, and are designed to be triggered upon impact or may be manually activated using the remote switch and control panel indicator in the cockpit.

-Activation of the ELT triggers an audio alert, and 406-MHz ELTs transmit GPS position for search and rescue.
+An audio alert starts and a distress signal is transmitted for search and rescue upon activation.

 ---